10. Labor practices (LA)

 G4-LA13 Gender-based differences in salaries

-According to the annual, binding survey of all Geberit Group companies, no differences between the basic salaries of women and men exist anywhere within the Group.
+According to the annual survey of all Geberit Group companies, no differences between the basic salaries of women and men exist anywhere within the Group.

-Management Approach – Supplier Assessment for Labor Practices
+Management Approach – Supplier Assessment for Labour Practices

-G4-LA14 Screening of suppliers using labor practices criteria
+G4-LA14 Screening of suppliers using labour practices criteria

-G4-LA15 Impacts for labor practices in the supply chain
+G4-LA15 Impacts for labour practices in the supply chain

 As a general rule, employees should seek a personal meeting with their supervisor.
-The Geberit Integrity Line is available to all employees – including those of the former Sanitec Group – as a whistleblower hotline.
+The Geberit Integrity Line is available to all employees as a whistleblower hotline.
 The service is intended to enable employees to anonymously report cases such as sexual harassment or when a corrupt payment is being covered up.
 The Integrity Line is operated by an external company with experience in this area, and is available around the clock seven days a week.